mac-can/PCBUSB-Utilities/README.md

-### macOS&reg; Utilities for PCAN-USB Interfaces
+### macOS&reg; Utilities for PEAK-System PCAN USB Interfaces

-*Copyright &copy; 2012-2024 by UV Software, Berlin.*\
+*Copyright &copy; 2005-2010 by Uwe Vogt, UV Software, Friedrichshafen.* \
-*All rights reserved.*
+*Copyright &copy; 2012-2024 by Uwe Vogt, UV Software, Berlin.*

 # Running CAN and CAN FD on Mac&reg;

-The PCBUSB library realizes a CAN to USB user-space driver under macOS for PCAN-USB interfaces from PEAK-System Technik, Darmstadt.
+The PCBUSB library realizes a CAN to USB user-space driver under macOS for PCAN USB interfaces from PEAK-System Technik, Darmstadt.
 It supports up to 8 PCAN-USB or PCAN-USB FD devices.

 The dynamic library libPCBUSB is running under macOS 10.13 and later (x86_64 architecture).
-Since version 0.10.1 it is running under macOS Big Sur (11.x) or macOS Monterey (12.x) as Universal macOS Binary.
+Since version 0.10.1 it is running under macOS Big Sur (11.x) and later as Universal macOS Binary.

 See the [MacCAN](https://www.mac-can.com/) website to learn more.